 Rachel Watson has had a rough last couple of years.
 With her husband Tom they were building what she thought was the makings of a beautiful life together.
 Within the confines of their first home together they’ve been putting their personal touches on their dream home.
 Outside the home they both have respectable careers, and were finally talking about starting a family.
 It was all going according to plan until the first crack appeared in the foundation in the form of one’s virility.
 Everything was ideal, until their first foray into In Vitro Fertilization ended up having an unfortunate result.
 With little money for another treatment, the writing seemed to be on the wall, at least for a little while.
-During the time after her treatment she had become more of a habitual drinker rather than a social drinker, Tom had become more distant and detached from the possibilities of being a parent.
+During the time after her treatment she had become more of a habitual drinker rather than a social drinker, Tom had become more distant and detached from the positive feelings of being a dad.
 As days went along everything was unraveling very fast.
-After infidelities with a neighbour Rachel became more aggressive, ultimately leading this idyllic couple to divorce.
+After the expected infidelities, Rachel became more aggressive, ultimately leading this idyllic couple to divorce.
 The reader soon finds out that Rachel has been fired for going back to work drunk after a three hour lunch break with a client that the firm she worked for subsequently lost because of her discourteous nature and lack of professionalism.
 She has been given her eviction notice by her loyal high school friend for continuous drunken transgressions.
-Rachel has essentially lost everything she ever had, and now she’s beginning to lose her head.
+Rachel has essentially lost everything she ever had, and now she’s beginning to lose the last thing she needed most.

 “When did this house become so bloody small?
 When did my life become so boring?
 Is this really what I wanted?
 I can’t remember.
 All that I know is that a few months ago I was feeling better, and know I can’t think, I can’t sleep and I can’t draw and the urge to run is becoming overwhelming.
 At night when I lie awake I can hear it, quiet it but unrelenting, undeniable: a whisper in my head, slip away.”

-In her own mind Rachel is an infertile, self-conscious, desperate, divorced, lonely, soon-to-be-homeless alcoholic with only a flicker of a light at the end of the tunnel to look forward too and live for.
-When all hope seems lost she still has Jess and Jason.
-By fixating on the smallest of details she has envisioned a life she would have had with Tom and now deeply regrets that she doesn’t.
+In her own mind Rachel is an infertile, self-conscious, desperate, divorced, lonely, soon-to-be-homeless alcoholic with only a mere flicker of a light at the end of the tunnel to look forward too and live for.
+When all hope seems lost she still has her friends Jess and Jason to rely on even if they are the smallest of details in a mad world.
+Rachel views Jess and Jason’s life together as one that she had envisioned for her own with Tom and now deeply regrets that she doesn’t.
 Ohhhh, how lovely would it be to live in the old Victorian house #15 on Blenheim St. Beautiful, carefree, loving, young, with the whole world ahead of them.
-But on one innocuous typical foggy English morning she sees Jess kissing a tall, dark, and handsome man that in fact is not Jason.
+But on one innocuous yet typical foggy English morning she sees Jess kissing a tall, dark, and handsome man that does not look like Jason.
 This revelation stirs emotions in her and a feeling that something awful has happened to Jason.
 With her dire need of a purposeful life, coupled with her maniacal behavior and her growing drinking problem, this book will definitely leave you shaken and stirred.

 “The thought of her there both thrills and disappoints me, and then I feel sick for being disappointed.
 I don’t wish her ill, no matter how angry I was with her for cheating on Scott, for shattering my illusions about my perfect couple.
 No, it’s because I feel like I’m part of this mystery, I’m connected.
 I am no longer just a girl on the train, going back and forth without any point or purpose.
 I want Megan to turn up safe and sound.
 I do.
 Just not quite yet.”